GitKraken allows you to authenticate with Bitbucket, which will help you find repos on Bitbucket when cloning or adding your remotes.

 To authenticate with Bitbucket, navigate to the upper right corner to access Preferences Authentication.

-From the Authentication window, select Bitbucket.com and then hit the button.
+From the Authentication window, select Bitbucket.org and then hit the button.

 This will open a web browser where you will need to log in with your Bitbucket credentials to allow GitKraken access.

 Upon login, you'll see a success message below and the connection will be active in GitKraken.

 Generating SSH keys for Bitbucket.